pupil-labs/pupil-docs/src/alpha-lab/nerfs.md

 - A powerful computer with CUDA support (e.g. an Nvidia GPU) is a **must** for this to work
 - A completed Reference Image Mapper enrichment (static environments work best here, like in the accompanying videos)
+- Your computer needs to support [openGL](https://www.opengl.org/), which sadly excludes Macs.

 ### Get your development environment ready